shubham1091/Python_for_everybody/Getting_Started/Chapter_Three/reading.md

 ## Two-way Decisions

-- Somtimes we want to do one thing if a<br>
+- Sometimes we want to do one thing if a<br>
   logical expression is true and something <br>
   else if the expression is false
 - It is like a fork in the road - we must choose<br>